You want smart political talk without the meltdowns?

 Yeah.

-You want to talk about my mantis X rating too while we're at it?
+You want to talk about My Mantis X rating too while we're at it?

-Get it out of your system, you know, like get on to the weekend.
+Get it out of your system.

-Linda sang songs when she was a single.
+Linda sang songs when she was this.

-I did, I sang songs, and I I love them.
+I sang songs and I love them.

 Or you would say songs.